CodeBreaker444/SARS-CoV-2-mutation-rate-model-using-biopython/README.md

 2. https://ocw.mit.edu/courses/biology/7-014-introductory-biology-spring-2005/index.htm

 ### Other Things
-This is a project came out of curiosity and if you are expert in micro biology or molecular biology feel free raise an issue if you find anything odd.Thank you.
+This is a project came out of curiosity and if you are expert in micro biology or molecular biology feel free to raise an issue if you find anything odd.Thank you.